alondmnt/joplin-plugin-resume-note/README.md

-# 📝 Sticky Note
+# ↺ Resume Note

-A Joplin plugin that allows you to save and restore the last active note in each folder, and the cursor position for each note in the Markdown editor.
+Continue editing the last active note in each notebook, and go back to the last cursor position in the Markdown editor.

 ## Features